The Dark Side of Dubai (Is it Worth Visiting?)

 Click here to read all about my WORST travel experiences – including missed flights, getting robbed, getting electrocuted, and that time my arm blew up!

-9. In Dubai, aggressive construction is everywhere
+9. In Dubai, construction at breakneck speed is everywhere

 The explosion of tourism in Dubai is a result of the rapid expansion of the metropolis – you’ll see countless construction sites everywhere, as new skyscrapers are propping up around the city, each trying to outdo the other in height and glitz.